murattkiran/G2M-insight-for-Cab-Investment-firm/README.md

 ## Business Problem

-XYZ, a private firm based in the United States, has identified remarkable growth in the Cab Industry and the presence of multiple key players.
-The company is considering an investment in the Cab industry, and as part of their Go-to-Market (G2M) strategies, they aim to gain a comprehensive understanding of the market before making a final decision.
-XYZ is seeking assistance in making an informed investment decision by conducting data analysis and selecting the right company to invest in.
+XYZ is a private firm based in the United States and is considering an investment in the Cab Industry.
+With significant growth in the industry and multiple key players in the market, XYZ wants to thoroughly understand the market before making a final investment decision.

-## Dataset Overview
+### Data Set Information

-The project involves four distinct datasets, covering two taxi companies over a period from January 31, 2016, to December 31, 2018.
-Each dataset provides valuable insights into different aspects of customer profiles and market conditions:
+We have been provided with four individual data sets, covering a time period from 31/01/2016 to 31/12/2018.
+These data sets are essential for our market analysis:

-1. **Cab_Data.csv**: This dataset comprises transaction details for two cab companies, including information on Transaction ID, Date of Travel, Company, City, KM Travelled, Price Charged, and Cost of Trip.
+1. **Cab_Data.csv**: This file includes transaction details for two cab companies.

-2. **Customer_ID.csv**: A mapping table that links unique customer identifiers to their demographic details, containing fields like Customer ID, Gender, Age, and Income (USD/Month).
+2. **Customer_ID.csv**: A mapping table containing unique customer identifiers, linking to demographic details.

-3. **Transaction_ID.csv**: A mapping table that associates transactions with customers and their payment modes, featuring fields like Transaction ID, Customer ID, and Payment Mode.
+3. **Transaction_ID.csv**: A mapping table that connects transactions to customers and their payment modes.

-4. **City.csv**: This dataset provides a list of US cities, along with their populations and the number of cab users.
+4. **City.csv**: This file contains a list of U.S. cities, their populations, and the number of cab users.